Sraavan/Segment-Tree-Visualizer/README.md

 Segment tree has a lot of uses and I've come across it frequently in competitive programming.
 It is quite rare to come across questions that necessarily need operations to be done in constant time.
-So in most cases, if you are familiar with segment trees this can also be used in the place of Binary lifting or Fenwick tree.
+So in most cases, if you are familiar with segment trees this can also be used in the place of Binary lifting for RMQ or Fenwick tree.

 ### What's the time complexity?